 Start with a fresh view so that we can preserve the previous views we have already created.
-Split one of the views vertically \blacksquare , and then maximize \square the new view so that we can focus on it.
-Make the original data set visible by clicking the eyeball @ next to disk_out_ref.ex2 in the pipeline browser.
+Split one of the views vertically $\boxminus$ , and then maximize $\blacksquare$ the new view so that we can focus on it.
+Make the original data set visible by clicking the eyeball a next to disk\out\ref.ex2 in the pipeline browser.
 Visualize the air currents by performing the following.

-- 1. Select disk_out_ref.ex2 in the pipeline browser. - 2.
-Add the stream tracer filter $\textcircled{}{}^{\textcircled{}}$ to disk_out_ref.ex2. - 3.
+- 1. Select disk\out\ref.ex2 in the pipeline browser. - 2.
+Add the stream tracer filter \$\sigma\$ to disk\out\ref.ex2. - 3.
 Click the button to accept the default parameters.

 The surface of the mesh is replaced with some swirling lines.
-The new geometry is offcenter from the previous geometry.
-We can quickly center the view on the new geometry with the reset camera \bowtie command.
-This command centers and fits the visible Moreland and Greenfield geometry within the current view and also resets the center of rotation to the middle of the visible geometry.
+The new geometry is off-center from the previous geometry.
+We can quickly center the view on the new geometry with the reset camera command.
+This command centers and fits the visible geometry within the current view and also resets the center of rotation to the middle of the visible geometry.